- Committed to truth, honesty and a new life

 Everyone on the Buddhist path is in recovery from greed, hatred and delusion; for some of us that manifests as particular cravings and aversions accompanied by an awful lot of confusion!

-The 5th Precept Sangha is a Peer Led group that supports the use of Buddhist teachings, traditions and practices to help people make a full recovery from the suffering caused by addictive behaviours.
+The 5th Precept Sangha is a Peer Led, mutual-help organisation that uses Buddhist teachings, traditions and practices to help people make a full recovery from the suffering caused by addictive behaviours.

 The group is founded on the principles and practices of Truth and Truthfulness (Sajja), Generosity (Dana), Harmlessness (Sila), Loving-kindness (Metta), Forgiveness (Khama), Mindfulness (Sati) and Fellowship (Kalyāna-mittatā); and is grounded in the Buddhist principles of non-harming, compassion and interdependence.